 A bunion is a bony bump at the base of the big toe.
 Joint mal-alignment that can become larger over time causes bunions.
 It causes the big toe to deviate toward the others.
 A bunion can be very painful due to pressure and/or arthritis and lead to instability of other joints in the foot.
 Anti-inflammatory medications, pads, wider toe-box shoes, and less heel height may help.
 Custom shoe inserts (functional orthotics) can address the overall instability of the foot and may slow down the progression of the bunion.
 However, when conservative treatments fail to alleviate symptoms, surgery to correct the bunion deformity may be indicated.

 Friction and pressure cause corns and calluses.
-Corns are calluses impacted into the skin and are often small, round, and painful to pressure.
+Corns are calluses impacted into the skin and are often small, round, and painful on pressure.
 Calluses typically appear at the ball of the foot and heel.
 Ill-fitting shoes or foot deformities such as hammertoes and bunions can cause corns and calluses.
 Pads can help relieve a painful corn or callus as well as periodic trimming by a podiatrist.
 In some cases, it's necessary for the patient to get custom shoe inserts (functional orthotics) or surgery to correct the underlying deformity causing the corn or callus.

 Characteristics of gout include redness, swelling, sudden pain, and stiffness, most commonly in the large joint of the big toe.
 Gout can also occur in the foot, ankle or knees.
 Gout is the result of too much uric acid (UA) in the body, which crystalizes in the joints and causes pain.
-Acute attacks can last days or weeks; physicians treat gout with oral ant-inflammatory medication and/or cortisone injection.
+Acute attacks can last days or weeks; physicians treat gout with oral anti-inflammatory medication and/or cortisone injection.
 It's possible to prevent continued acute attacks by managing one's diet and/or taking UA-lowering medication.
 A doctor can develop a treatment plan that is best suited for each patient.
 Untreated, gout can become chronic and damage joints to a point where surgery is inevitable.

-Plantar warts are viral infections that develop callused growths on the soles of the feet.
+Plantar warts are viral infections that cause callused growths on the soles of the feet.
 Contagious, they're often spread via public pools and showers.
 They are often painful and appear as round, isolated growths or spread in a geographic pattern (mosaic plantar wart).
 Though they are harmless, physicians recommend treatment of plantar warts.
 Topical salicylic acid may help, while burning, freezing, laser therapy, and surgical removal are more aggressive and sometimes necessary options.

-A fungal infection that can cause peeling, redness, itching, burning, and sometimes blisters and sores, athlete's foot is mildly contagious, passed by direct contact, or by walking barefoot in areas such as spas, locker rooms, and pools.
+A fungal infection that can cause peeling, redness, itching, burning, and sometimes blisters and sores, athlete's foot is mildly contagious, and passed by direct contact or by walking barefoot in areas such as spas, locker rooms, and pools.
 The fungi then grow in damp, moist areas such as in shoes, especially ones without air circulation.
 Treatment of athlete's foot includes topical antifungal lotions or oral medications for more severe cases.
 It may be possible to prevent athlete's foot by alternating two to three different pairs of shoes to let them air out for a couple of days, as well as wearing breathable socks and shoes.

 Occurring when microscopic fungi enter through a break in the nail or surrounding skin, a fungal infection can make your nails thick, discolored, and brittle.
 If left untreated, a fungal infection can spread to other nails.
 Thriving in warm, wet places such as shoes, pool decks, spas, and gyms, the fungi can be spread from person to person.
-It may begin from contracting athlete's foot or incurring an injury to the nail, allowing an opportunity for the fungi to invade the nail.
+The infection may begin from contracting athlete's foot or incurring an injury to the nail, allowing an opportunity for the fungi to invade the nail.
 Treatment may involve applying topical antifungal creams, taking oral antifungal medications, or undergoing laser therapy.

 A toenail that has grown into the skin, an ingrown toenail can result in pain, redness, swelling, and even infection.
 Cutting nails too short or not straight across, injury to the toenail, and wearing ill-fitting shoes are culprits.
 However, for some people, it is an inherited trait or caused from an underlying deformity such as a bunion.
 For mild cases, soaking the foot in warm water with Epsom salts and keeping the nail covered with an antibiotic ointment and Band-Aid may help.
 Many times, it may be necessary for the patient to undergo surgery to remove the part of the nail either temporarily or permanently.